 Oistins Fish Fry

-If you would like to try something completely different to the glamorous west coast restaurants, a visit to Oistins Fish Fry which takes place every Friday is a must.
+If you would like to try something completely different to the glamorous, west coast fine dining in Barbados, a visit to Oistins Fish Fry which takes place every Friday is a must.
 Oistins is where you will meet the local Bajan’s liming and partying the night away.
 Liming is the Barbadian expression for spending time with friends, relaxing, drinking and eating!

 As the Fish Fry name suggests, fish is the order of the night, and because it comes straight from the local fishermen, it is as fresh as you can get.
 You will usually find tuna, marlin, grouper, red snapper, mahi-mahi and flying fish.
 As well as good food, there is often live music.
 A night at The Oistins Fish Fry is your opportunity to try some Caribbean dancing to the reggae bands that are often playing.
 The Oistins Fish Fry is very casual, so a relaxed dress is the order of the night!